nats-io/nats-server/README.md

 FAIL
 ```

-Similarly, this can fail when creating a symlink on a network drive, which is typically now allowed by default:
+Similarly, this can fail when creating a symlink on a network drive, which is typically not allowed by default:

 ```
 --- FAIL: TestConfigReload (0.00s)